 - Confectioners' sugar: It dissolves quickly in the cookie dough and creates a velvety texture in the baked cookies.

-- Vanilla extract: Use pure vanilla extract from a high-quality brand like Nielsen-Massey.
+- Vanilla extract: Use a pure extract from a high-quality brand like Nielsen-Massey vanilla.

-- Flour: Use all-purpose flour for this recipe—my go-to brand is King Arthur brand.
+- Flour: Use all-purpose flour for this recipe—my go-to brand is King Arthur Flour.

 - Salt: Just a little salt enhances the overall flavor of these simple cookies.